What Is Serology for Brucellosis?

-Serology is the science dealing with blood serum and especially their immunological reactions and properties.
-Blood sent for “serology” means the serum will be tested for antibodies, antigens, and other immune system properties.
+Serology is the science dealing with blood serum and especially its immunological reactions and properties.
+Blood sent for serology means the serum will be tested for antibodies, antigens, and other immune system properties.

-Brucellosis caused by a class of bacteria called Brucella.
+A class of bacteria called Brucella cause brucellosis.
 There are several strains of these bacteria that can lead to problems in humans.
 These are: